Scooby-Doo Mystery: Levels

 There are two bonus levels hidden in each mystery.
 The first is found in kitchen areas.
 In this level, the player moves Scooby, from side to side, catching food items that Shaggy is throwing from the refrigerator onto slices of bread.
 The food stacks up as it is caught but if Scooby moves too fast some of it will fall.
-If the sandwich is large enough, then the player will be awarded with Groovy Bonus points.
+If the sandwich is large enough, then the player will be awarded Groovy Bonus points.